 • the capacity to think creatively, innovatively, analytically, logically and critically

 • the capacity to see relationships between different aspects of computer science

 • mathematical skills.

-AS Computer Science consists of two examined units; both examinations are of 1 hour and 15 minutes duration.
+AS Computer Science consists of two examined units; both examinations are of one hour and 15 minutes' duration.
 The A Level in Computer Science also consists of two examined units externally assessed by OCR, and one internally assessed unit.
-Both examinations are of 2 hours and 30 minutes duration.
+Both examinations are of two hours and 30 minutes' duration.